jeffschoonover416/jeffschoonover.dev-source/posts/2020/11/concepts-router-step-link.md

 2. Purpose: track and record the performance of a process step on an item
 3. Structure: Name, Status (incomplete / in-progress / complete), metadata
 4. Actions: create, read, update, delete
-5. Operational principle: when a Step is marked Complete, the described work was done on the item
+5. Operational principle: when a Step is marked Complete, the previous step(s) should be complete and the immediate next step(s) should be active.

 --